nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     * **`exit`** : Exits the app.

-1. Scroll down on the Customer list and Promotion list to see all the customers and on-going promotions.
+6. Scroll down on the Customer list and Promotion list to see all the customers and on-going promotions.

+7. Refer to the [Command summary](#4-command-summary) below for a quick overview of commands.

-1. Refer to the [Features](#features) below for details of each command.
+8. Refer to the [Features](#2-features) below for details of each command.

+9. Before starting a trial run, clear the sample information using `clear` command and add your actual customer information.

 --------------------------------------------------------------------------------------------------------------------